MozesSchepens/Twitter-clone/README.md

 --> Launching our docker through VS-Code in the VM.
 (Mozes) --> Setup yaml file via GitHub Actions, but still need to verify Educational License.
 (Seth) --> Project searches for sqlite-connection while we use MySQL, So we tried a docker-reset in VS-Code.
 (Mozes) --> Project still searches for an sqlite-connection.
-So we changed to sqlite connection.
+Edited docker-compose to make it search for MySQL-connection.
+(Mozes) --> ChatGPT AND Github Actions went down.
+--> Found some mistakes in our database credentials, wich made our database unable to load in docker.
+Solved this problem.
 (Mozes)
+--> Now, the docker and VM part should be functioning.
+Github actions is still down.
+Waiting...
+--> error message: "This page isn't working right now" displayed when trying to reach website.
+--> Tried using nginx default.conf to deploy our site.
+Doesn't work.
+(Mozes) --> Implementing account creation in Laravel.
+(Seth)